sourcebots/docs/content/api/vision.md

 title: Vision
 ---

-Your webcam is the main way your robot will see markers.
+Your webcam is how your robot will see markers.

 {{% notice info %}}
-Throughout this page it is assumed you have a `Robot` object defined as `r`
+Throughout this page it is assumed you have a `Robot` object defined as `r`.
 {{% /notice %}}

 ## Using the camera to search for markers